WhatIsThisMovie — AI Movie Finder

 A poor family gradually enters a wealthy household through deception until a hidden basement secret detonates everything.

-Each example starts with a realistic user prompt and shows 3 ranked TMDB-style matches for comparison.
+Each example shows how the AI movie finder finds movie by plot.
+See realistic user prompts and 3 ranked matches for comparison.

 User prompt